-I am currently an Instructor of Biology at Ball State University.
+I am currently a post-doctoral research associate at the Quantitative Fisheries Center, Michigan State University.
 My background is diverse and includes; fisheries management, ecology, water quality, environmental statistics, ecological modeling, and computer programming.
+I have taught undergraduate and graduate courses in biology, introductory statistics, and ecological modeling.
 I am currently involved in a variety of research projects studying freshwater fishes to evaluate biotic and abiotic variables influencing these organisms at the population and community level.
 I am particularly interested in applying Bayesian inference to models describing these relationships.
-My current projects are focused on comparing results of Bayesian and frequentist inference of many standard fisheries models including; maturity, mortality, and gear detectability.
+My current projects include a length structured integrated stock assessment model of prey fish in Lake Huron and swimming performance of lentic and lotic populations of Cyprinidae sp.